workhorsy/comic_book_reader/README.md

 Comic Book Reader
 ===================
+* Can read CBR and CBZ files
+* Works well on a touch device or desktop
+* Is pure JavaScript and HTML
+* Runs in Firefox, Chrome, and Internet Explorer

 # Limitations
 * There is no way to do swiping from screen edges yet in browsers